Probation InformationGlossary of Terms

-For certain offenses, victims will be notified if the offender absconds from supervision.
+Victims will be notified if the offender absconds from supervision.

-If you have a question regarding the supervision of an offender, or want to ensure that the Department has your correct address for notification purposes, please contact the SCDPPPS County Office where the offender resides.
+If you have a question regarding the supervision of an offender or want to ensure that the Department has your correct address for notification purposes, please contact the SCDPPPS County Office where the offender resides.
 Ask to speak to the supervising Agent or the Victim Advocate for that county.

 Click here for a list of Victim Advocates.